ladislavovic/java-snippets/readme.md

 ### To clean
 * OK join hibernate and jpa projects
-* create common-jpa and use it with hibernate-search
+* OK create common-jpa and use it with hibernate-search
 * clear java project
 * clear mockito
 * move quartz into util-libraries